pranjalkalal/CEH-Exam-Preparation/Chapter2:.md

 Zone transfer is a process in the Domain Name System (DNS) where a secondary DNS server obtains a copy of DNS zone data (such as domain names, IP addresses, and other resource records) from a primary DNS server.
 This transfer allows the secondary server to serve DNS queries for the zone independently if the primary server becomes unavailable.

 We can use `dig axfr @nsztm1.digi.ninja zonetransfer.me` to perform zone transfer.
 The command is attempting to perform a DNS zone transfer for the `zonetransfer.me` domain from the primary DNS server `nsztm1.digi.ninja` using the AXFR query type.

+## Spoofing vs Masquerading
+- Spoofing: Spoofing involves falsifying information in a way that makes it appear to come from a different source or origin than it actually does.
+This can include spoofing IP addresses, email addresses, MAC addresses, or other identifiers.
+For example:
+  > IP spoofing involves altering the source IP address of a packet to make it appear to come from a different source.
+  > ARP spoofing, also known as ARP poisoning or ARP cache poisoning, is a technique used to intercept, modify, or redirect network traffic on a local area network (LAN).
+It involves sending falsified Address Resolution Protocol (ARP) messages to associate the attacker's MAC address with the IP address of a legitimate network device.
+This allows the attacker to intercept traffic intended for the targeted device, perform man-in-the-middle attacks, or conduct network reconnaissance.

+- Masquerading: Masquerading, also known as impersonation, involves assuming the identity of another entity or system in order to gain unauthorized access or privileges.
+This can include impersonating a legitimate user, device, or service to bypass authentication mechanisms or gain access to sensitive information.
+For example, an attacker might masquerade as a trusted employee to gain access to a secure facility or network.